 Working with today

-If you need to calculate the number of days between an earlier date and today, you can use the TODAY function:
+To count the number of days between an earlier date and today, you can use the TODAY function:

 To calculate the number of days between a later date and today, use: